What is Program Management?

 Program Management is an organizational function that oversees a group of individual projects linked together through a shared organizational goal or common area of impact.
 This programmatic grouping of multiple projects provides synergy, consistent management, and greater visibility to stakeholders than individually managed projects.

-Key Functions of Program Management
+What are the Key Functions of Program Management?

 Program management is a strategic oversight function responsible for consistent delivery of large-scale initiatives.
 Programs consist of multiple individual projects, which are typically managed discretely by project managers.